Difference Between Alcoholic and Drunk

 • Dizziness

-Due to extensive drinking and constant urge for it the person is not able to control the burning sensation and consumes the alcohol despite controlling it.
+Due to extensive drinking and constant urge for it, the person is not able to control the burning sensation and consumes the alcohol despite controlling it.

-The body of the individual gets used to it and requires it daily for even performing the daily activities.
+The body of the individual gets used to it and requires it daily for even performing daily activities.
 In other words, the person is completely controlled by the alcohol desire and not by the brain.

 What is Drunk?

-Below are the characteristics that are listed for a drunk person which are often observed in them –
+Below are the characteristics that are listed for a drunk person which are observed in them –

 • Temper issues